 In 2001, the Company did a leveraged buy-out with the Employee Stock Ownership Plan (ESOP) purchasing outstanding stock from the family and management.
-Once again the leverage of the Company increased substantially.
-After spending the next four years reducing debt, Harps began rapid growth through acquisition and new store construction.
-Kim Eskew was named President in 2008 and CEO in 2016.
-Since becoming employee-owned, employees have seen amazing growth in their stock.
-The stock price increased from $28 per share in 2001 to $346.90 per share at the end of fiscal 2016, a more than twelve-fold increase.
-Employees who have been with Harps since 2001 have built significant values in Harps for retirement.
+Since becoming employee-owned, the stock price has increased from $27 per share in 2001 to $445 per share at the end of fiscal 2018.
 Harps is the largest employee-owned company headquartered in Arkansas and the 30th largest in the United States.

 Our Executive Committee

 Kim Eskew, Chairman, CEO and President

 Mr. Eskew joined Harps as a student checker in 1977 in Springdale, Arkansas, while attending the University of Arkansas in Fayetteville.
-After completing his BS degree in Administrative Management in 1980, he held the positions of Grocery Manager, Store Manager, District Manager, Director of Merchandising and Advertising, Vice President of Marketing and Executive Vice President, President, and now CEO.
-Kim currently serves on the Board of Directors of the National Grocers Association, Oklahoma Grocers Association, Associated Wholesale Grocers, the Department of Research and Education of the National Grocers Association and Harris Baking Company.
+After completing his BS degree in Administrative Management in 1980, he held the positions of Grocery Manager, Store Manager, District Manager, Director of Merchandising and Advertising, Vice President of Marketing and Executive Vice President, President, CEO and now Chairman of the Board.
+Kim currently serves on the Board of Directors of the National Grocers Association, Oklahoma Grocers Association, Associated Wholesale Grocers and Harris Baking Company.
 Kim and his wife Karen live in Springdale and are members of Cross Church Springdale.